 Atlassian buys Percept.ai

 Atlassian has acquired chatbot developer Percept AI and plans to add its virtual agent technology to its Jira Service Management IT support tool.
-The idea is that it will automate the gathering of necessary context before passing them to human operators to help resolve cases faster.
+The idea is to automate the gathering of necessary context before passing it to human operators to help resolve cases faster.
 It’s Atlassian’s sixth ITSM acquisition in four years.

 Microsoft to buy Activision Blizzard for $68.7 billion

 Microsoft has agreed to buy games developer Activision Blizzard, it said on Jan.
-18, 2022.
-The price tag, a whopping $68.7 billion, dwarfs even the $19.7 billion Microsoft paid for Nuance Communications last year or the $26.2 billion it paid for LinkedIn in 2018.
+18 this year.
+The price tag, a whopping $68.7 billion, dwarfs even the $19.7 billion Microsoft paid for Nuance Communications last year, or the $26.2 billion it paid for LinkedIn in 2018.

 Activision Blizzard’s apps are not typically authorized on enterprise networks, but there’s a chance its technology for creating and animating virtual worlds could make it into the workplace.
 Microsoft said the acquisition will give it the building blocks for the metaverse — a term for a virtual reality space where people interact for purposes of work or entertainment.